Potat0SSack/eggbask/README.md

 First make sure you have downloaded click for python by running `pip install click`, if you didn't have it pip will install click as well as any other dependencies for it.

+## Option 1: git
 After than open your terminal and run
 ```
   git clone https://github.com/Potat0SSack/eggbask
   cd eggbask
   python eggbask.py
 ```

+After you run the last command you should get a --help list with all of the commands.

+## Option 2: downloading release
+Another option is to just download the latest release.
+After you do open it and extract the "eggbask" directory to your prefered location, open command line in the directory and run
+`python eggbask.py`

 After you run the last command you should get a --help list with all of the commands.